-- application form provided by the Licensing Department of North Tyneside Council duly completed in full - a plan of the premises showing the location of each gaming activity to take place on the premises, points of access for the public, location of fire extinguishers and location of smoke detectors - insurance certificate (or certified copy certified by solicitor/commissioner for oaths or notary) confirming the availability of public liability insurance - the applicant will be asked to set out the types of gambling that he or she is intending to offer and should be able to demonstrate:
+- application form provided by the Licensing Department of North Tyneside Council duly completed in full - a plan of the premises showing the location of each gaming activity to take place on the premises, points of access for the public, location of fire extinguishers and location of smoke detectors

-- that they understand the limits to stakes and prizes that are set out in Regulations - that the gaming offered is within the law - Appropriate fee - The Licensing Authority will give notification of applications to the Tyne & Wear Fire & Rescue Service.
+- insurance certificate (or certified copy certified by solicitor/commissioner for oaths or notary) confirming the availability of public liability insurance - the applicant will be asked to specify the types of gaming that he or she is intending to offer and should be able to demonstrate: - that they understand the limits to stakes and prizes that are set out in Regulations - that the gaming offered is within the law - Appropriate fee - An awareness the need to prevent child abuse and sexual exploitation and how to spot the possible signs of such abuse and what action should be taken in that regard. - The Authority will give notification of applications to the Tyne & Wear Fire & Rescue Service and to the North Tyneside Safeguarding Partnership.

-The Licensing Authority will consider any representations made by the Police in relation to such matters and will attach such weight to those representations as felt appropriate.
-An applicant will also need to show that he has the right to occupy the premises or prove to the Licensing Authority's satisfaction that he proposes to occupy the premises in question.
-In the case of an individual applicant they will need to be over 18 years of age.
+The Authority will consider any representations made by the Police and the North Tyneside Safeguarding Partnership in relation to such matters and will attach such weight to those representations as considered appropriate.
+An applicant will also need to show that he has the right to occupy the premises or prove to the Authority's satisfaction that he proposes to occupy the premises in question.
+In the case of an individual applicant, they will need to be over 18 years of age.

-- The Licensing Authority in determining the application for a permit have a discretion as to whether or not to consider the licensing objectives.
-The Licensing Authority will determine whether or not to consider the licensing objectives on a case-by-case basis but it is anticipated that the licensing objectives will be considered with most applications for a permit.
-The Licensing Authority will consider the Guidance issued by the Gambling Commission. - 9.
-If an application does not contain all of the information as outlined in this Statement of Principles, the application will be returned requesting that the Application be resubmitted with the full information being provided. - 10.
-When a Licensing Authority rejects an application for the issue or renewal of a permit the applicant may appeal to North Tyneside Magistrates Court within 21 days of receiving notification of the decision not to grant the application for a permit.
+- The Authority in determining the application for a permit have a discretion as to whether or not to consider the licensing objectives.
+The Authority will determine whether or not to consider the licensing objectives on a case-by-case basis, but it is anticipated that the licensing objectives will be considered with most applications for a permit.
+The Authority will consider the Guidance issued by the Gambling Commission. - 9.
+If an application does not contain all of the information as outlined in this Statement of Principles, the application will be returned requesting that the Application be re-submitted with the full information being provided.

+10. When a Authority rejects an application for the issue or renewal of a permit the applicant may appeal to North Tyneside Magistrates Court within 21 days of receiving notification of the decision not to grant the application for a permit.